MineInAbyss/Mobzy/README.md

 - Custom hitboxes (Minecraft normally lets the client handle that, so it wouldn't work on entity types it doesn't know).
 - Custom spawning system.
-- Annotation processor that makes extending any NMS entity as a custom mob simpler (will likely be rewritten as a compiler plugin once [ksp](https://github.com/google/ksp) is stable).
 - Many premade components, with more to come in the future.

 ## Future plans